MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/design-guides/small-to-medium-enterprise/protected-data.md

 This business risk can be expanded into a few technical risks:

-- Mission critical apps or protected data might be deployed unintentionally.
+- Mission-critical applicationss or protected data might be deployed unintentionally.
 - Protected data might be exposed during storage due to poor encryption decisions.
 - Unauthorized users might access protected data.
 - External intrusion might result in access to protected data.